MisoAI/miso-client-js-sdk/doc/page/ui/index.md

 ---
-title: UI extention for Miso client SDK
+title: UI extension for Miso client SDK
 ---

 Miso client SDK comes with a built-in UI extension to let you quickly visualize Miso API results with basic elements.
 It consists of